- Comparison of Features and Implementation in Grin vs. BEAM

 - Firstly, some implementation details are given and unique features of the projects are discussed.

-- Secondly, the differences in the projects' proof-of-work algorithms are examined.
+- Secondly, the differences in the projects' Proof-of-Work (PoW) algorithms are examined.

 - Finally, the projects' governance models are discussed.

 The two projects are being independently built from scratch by different teams in different languages (Rust and C++ ), so there will be many differences in the raw implementations.
-For example, Grin uses LMDB for its embedded database and BEAM uses SQLite.
+For example, Grin uses the Lightning Memory-mapped Database (LMDB) for its embedded database and BEAM uses SQLite.
 Although they have performance differences, they are functionally similar.
 Grin uses a Directed Acyclic Graph (DAG) to represent its mempool to avoid transaction reference loops , while BEAM uses a multiset key-value data structure with logic to enable some of its extended features .

 From the perspective of features, the two projects exhibit all the features inherent to Mimblewimble.
 Grin's stated goal is to produce a simple and easy to maintain implementation of the Mimblewimble protocol .
 BEAM's implementation, however, contains a number of modifications to the Mimblewimble approach, with the aim to provide some unique features for its implementation.
 Before we get into the features and design elements that set the two projects apart, let's discuss an interesting feature that both projects have implemented.